jongrim/pet_facebook/README.md

 # Petster
 What's the worst part about social media?
 The people.

-That's why we started **Petster**, a place where we can all talk about and show the things we care most about, out pets.
+That's why we started **[Petster](https://thepetbook.herokuapp.com/)**, a place where we can all talk about and show the things we care most about, out pets.

+## Features
+Using Petster, you can create a profile and add all of your pets.
+You can also upload photos for those pets and your profile.
+There's even a feed section for sending messages out into the world for the rest of the Petster community to enjoy.
+If your concerned about your pet data, don't worry, Petster includes authentication.

 ## Technology Stack
 Petster is built using the following technologies: